 Before I tell you more about how I discovered the key to a healthy pelvic floor, let’s dive into what the pelvic floor is and how it works.

 The pelvic floor consists of a sling of muscles.
 There are three layers of muscles that make up this sling.

 The first two layers lie at the bottom of your pelvic bowl and are closely linked to the workings of the three openings; the anus, the vagina and the urethra.
 If you are a male reading this, you just imagine the same thing but without the extra opening and the extra organ (the uterus).

-The second layer lies a little bit higher up and consists of four main muscles which sit towards the top of the pelvic bowl.
+The second layer lies a little bit higher up and consists of four main muscles that sit towards the top of the pelvic bowl.